 Do you remember how you felt?
-How it all seemed complex at the beginning and after you learned the fundamentals it all started to seem simpler and simpler.
+It all seemed complex at the beginning, but after you learned the fundamentals, it all started to seem simpler and simpler.

 Can you think of something you’d like to learn?
 How do you feel about it?
 Does it seem hard at this point?

 My aim here is that you shift your perception of ‘hard’ by the end of this article.

 Regardless of what you want to learn, if it is new, you are probably either looking at it in too much detail or not enough detail.
 I know it sounds contradictory, but it isn’t.

 The key here is to find your balance.